starmode-base/neon-testing/README.md

 ### Test isolation

 Tests in the same file share a single database instance (Neon branch).
 This means test files are fully isolated from each other, but individual tests within a file are intentionally not isolated.
 This works because Vitest runs test files in [parallel](https://vitest.dev/guide/parallelism.html), while tests within each file run sequentially.

 If you prefer individual tests to be isolated, you can [reset the database](examples/isolated.test.ts) in a `beforeEach` lifecycle hook.

+### Automatic cleanup

+Test branches are automatically deleted after your tests complete.
+As a safety net, branches also expire after 10 minutes by default to handle interrupted or failed test runs.
+This dual approach minimizes costs while protecting against edge cases like crashed processes or CI failures.
+Both behaviors can be customized through the `deleteBranch` and `expiresIn` options.

 ## Quick start